GoogleFeud/ts-macros/docs/In-Depth/repetitions.md

 - `+` - Adds all the values.
 - `-` - Subtracts all the values.
 - `*` - Multiplies all the values.
-- `.` - Creates a property / element access chain from the expressions.
+- `.` - Creates a property / element access chain from the values.
 - `[]` - Puts all the values in an array.
 - `{}` - Creates an object literal from the values.
-If this separator is used, the result from the callback must be an array literal with exactly 2 elements: the key and the value.
+For this separator to work, the result of the repetition callback must be an array literal with 2 elements, the key and the value (`[key, value]`).
 - `()` - Creates a comma list expression from all expressions.
 - `||` - Creates an OR chain with the expressions.
 - `&&` - Creates an AND chain with the expressions.